-In accordance with the provisions of Section 129(3) of the Act read with the Companies(Accounts) Rules 2014 a reporTon the performance and financial position of each of thesubsidiaries joint venture or associate companies is attached as Annexure IV tothis Report.
+In accordance with the provisions of Section 129(3) of the Act read with the Companies(Accounts) Rules 2014 a report on the performance and financial position of each of thesubsidiaries joint venture and associate companies is provided in Annexure IV tothis Report.

 PARTICULARS OF LOAN GUARANTEE AND INVESTMENT

-Details of Loan Guarantee and Investment covered under the provisions of Section 186of the Act read with the Companies (Meetings of Board and its Powers) Rules 2014 aregiven in Notes to the standalone financial statements.
+Details of Loan Guarantee and Investment covered under the provisions of Section 186of the Act read with the Companies (Meetings of Board and its Powers) Rules 2014 aregiven in Notes forming part of the standalone financial statements.

 ENERGY TECHNOLOGY AND FOREIGN EXCHANGE